edakturk14/web3-resources/README.md

 # Web3 Resources

 There are so many great content floating around.
 Lots of bookmarks, notes, not even mentioning Twitter.
 But everything gets lost so easily.
-Will be curatting my favorite content & what resources I'm using here.
+Will be curatting my favorite content & what resources I'm using here!

 ## Full Stack:
 - [The Complete Guide to Full Stack Web3 Development - Nader](https://dev.to/dabit3/the-complete-guide-to-full-stack-web3-development-4g74)